multi-io/mydocs-pub/unfs/udp-possible-bug/readme.txt

 [root@tick /etc/init.d]# cat ~/dead.letter | nc -u tack 6543
 (hangs)

-(only a fragment of the data is sent -- see dead.letter.udptransfer-mtu1500-to-1400.pcap)
+(only a fragment of the data is sent -- apparently the last 549 bytes -- see dead.letter.udptransfer-mtu1500-to-1400.pcap)

 (with mtu 1500 on tack it works as expected)